Yunuuuu/ggalign/README.md

 ## Basic example

-The usage of `ggalign` is simple if you known ggplot2 syntax, we first initialize the layout, we then reorder the layout, or group the layout into panels, and add plots, layers, scales, coords with `+`.
+The usage of `ggalign` is simple if you’re familiar with `ggplot2` syntax, we first initialize the layout, we then reorder the layout, or group the layout into panels, and add plots, layers, scales, coords with `+`.

 ``` r
 library(ggalign)